AndersDeath/diary2/000-current.md

 # 27 May - Sonntag - Berlin - 613 Tag der Einwanderung - Hot Sunny

 Everything is really good today.
 I did a lot of things and besides that it's the last week here for me.
 I am really happy about it.
 At the same time I am a little bit nervouse.
-I
+Step by step my documents moves from working laptop to mine one.